 VII.
 Reading Assignments

 Read the two books identified below and write an evaluative response of approximately 250 words for each book.
 Highlight key points of agreement as well as points of disagreement.
-Individuals who have taken an Anabaptist/Mennonite history/theology course from a Mennonite Brethren school may ask for exemption from reading and reviewing Family Matters.
+Individuals who have taken an Anabaptist/Mennonite history or theology course from a Mennonite Brethren school may ask for exemption from reading and reviewing Family Matters.
 An alternate reading list is available upon request.

 74. Confession of Faith: Commentary & Pastoral Application (Kindred Productions, 2000).